maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     50 IF C>10 THEN PRINT "C is > 10"
     60 END

-Line 10 of this program uses the `LET` statement keyword to assign the numeric value to the numeric variable `A`, using the operator `=` to separate the variable name from the expression that provides a value.
+Line 10 of this program uses the `LET` statement keyword to assign a value to the numeric variable `A`, using the operator `=` to separate the variable name from the expression that provides a value.
 In this case, the associated numeric expression is the numeric constant 10.
-The assignment statement is almost always the most common statement in a BASIC program, and for this reason, most versions of BASIC allow the `LET` to be optional.
+The assignment statement is almost always the most common statement in a BASIC program, and for this reason, most versions of BASIC allow the `LET` keyword to be left out.
 This produces an exception to the rule that statements start with a statement keyword; they can actually start with a statement keyword *or* a variable name.

 Line 20 of this program is also an assignment statement, in this case leaving off the optional `LET`.
 Notice the dollar-sign on the variable name that indicates that the language should expect a string expression on the other side of the `=` operator, not a number.
 The expression used in this statement is a string constant.